TrinityLabDAO/booster-pool-docs/terms-of-use.md

 Occasionally, at our discretion, we may include or offer third party products or services on our site which may collect non-personally identifiable visitor information.
 Any information collected by such third parties is subject to their separate and independent privacy policies.
 We therefore accept no responsibility or liability for the content and activities of such third parties.

-In particular, we affirm that we use the information collected by a third party product, [Sentry.io](https://sentry.io/welcome/), to improve the user experience of our website.
-For further details, please refer to [Sentry.io Privacy Policy](https://sentry.io/privacy/).

-We affirm that we seek to protect the integrity of our site and welcome any feedback about our site.

 ### Cookie Policy

 As of now, BoosterPool sites do not use any cookies.
 Should we decide to change this policy, we will duly post such changes on this page.